memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 > **Notice:** Zephyr uses _Kconfig_ to specify build types and also optimizations.
 Thus, _CMake_ options such as [`CMAKE_BUILD_TYPE`](https://cmake.org/cmake/help/latest/variable/CMAKE_BUILD_TYPE.html) are typically **not** used directly in Zephyr projects.
 This includes compiler optimization flags such as `-Os` or `-O2`, which are set using the [`CONFIG_COMPILER_OPTIMIZATIONS`](https://docs.zephyrproject.org/latest/kconfig.html#CONFIG_COMPILER_OPTIMIZATIONS) in Kconfig instead.

 ### Board-specific Kconfig fragments

 Aside from the application configuration file [prj.conf](https://github.com/lmapii/practical-zephyr/blob/main/01_kconfig/prj.conf), Zephyr also automatically picks up board-specific Kconfig _fragments_.
 Board fragments are placed in the `boards` directory in the project root (next to the `CMakeLists.txt` file) and use the `<board>.conf` name format.

 E.g., throughout this guide, we're using the nRF52840 development kit, which has the board name `nrf52840dk_nrf52840`.
 Thus, the file `boards/nrf52840dk_nrf52840.conf` is automatically merged into the `Kconfig` configuration during the build, if present.

-Let's try this out by disabling UART as console output using a new fragment `boards/nrf52840dk_nrf52840.conf`.
-For the nRF52840 development kit, this symbol is enabled by default, you can go ahead and verify this by checking the default configuration `zephyr/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840_defconfig` - or take my word for it:
+Let's try this by disabling UART as console output using a new fragment `boards/nrf52840dk_nrf52840.conf`.
+For the nRF52840 development kit, this symbol is enabled by default.
+You can go ahead and verify this by checking the default configuration `zephyr/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840_defconfig` - or take my word for it:

 ```bash
 tree --charset=utf-8 --dirsfirst